Contractible stability spaces and faithful braid group actions: Introduction

-A \emph{geometric representation} of a (braid) group is a representation in the mapping class group of some surface.
-For instance, a well-known geometric representation of $\Br_{n+1}$ is the following:

-where $D_{n+1}$ is a closed disk with $n+1$ punctures and $\operatorname{Diff}(X)$ is the the group of diffeomorphisms of $X$ that preserve the boundary pointwise and the set of punctures.

-A \emph{monodromy representation} of a braid group is a geometric representation of $\Br_{n+1}$ which sends the standard generators to distinct Dehn twists of curves on the surface.
-For instance, the famous Birman--Hilden representation is a monodromy representation.
-It is the type $A$ case of the following construction.
-Consider the simple singularities (with two complex variables) The Riemann surface (the singularity) $X$ consists of the singular points of the hypersurface $\{f(x,y)=0\}\subset\C^2$.
-The Milnor fibre is obtained by perturbing $f$ so as to smooth out the singular point, and then intersecting the outcome with a ball around the origin (cf. \cite{MR1862802}).
-The result is a family of curves $\{C_i\ \colon\ i\in Q_0\}$ such that the intersection form between them is given by the corresponding Dynkin diagram of type $A_n$, $D_n$, $E_6$, $E_7$, or $E_8$.
-The monodromy representation $\rho_m$ is given by

-where $\mathrm{D}_{C_i}$ is the Dehn twist about $C_i$.
-Birman--Hilden \cite{MR0325959} proved that $\rho_m$ is faithful for type $A$; Perron--Vannier \cite{MR1411346} showed that $\rho_m$ is faithful for type $D$.
-In contrast, Wajnryb \cite{MR1719815} showed, surprisingly, that there is no faithful geometric representation of the braid group of type $E$.
+One can associate a braid group $\braidQ$ to an acyclic quiver $Q$ --- it is defined by having a generator for each vertex, with a braid relation $aba=bab$ between generators whenever the corresponding vertices are connected by an arrow, and a commuting relation $ab=ba$ whenever they are not.
+For example, the braid group of the $A_n$ quiver is the standard braid group on $n+1$ strands.

+This braid group acts on $\catGQ{N}$ by spherical twists.
+The image of $\braidQ$ in the group of automorphisms is the Seidel--Thomas braid group $\braidGQ{N}$.
+Its properties are closely connected to the topology of $\stabGQ{N}$, in particular $\stabGQ{N}$ is simply-connected whenever the Seidel--Thomas braid action on it is faithful.

-Symplectic representations of these braid groups arose in the study of Kontsevich's homological mirror symmetry.
-On the symplectic geometry side, Khovanov--Seidel \cite{MR1862802} studied a subcategory $\catGQ{N}$ of the derived Fukaya category of the Milnor fibre of a simple singularity of type $A$.
-They showed that there is a faithful braid group action on $\catGQ{N}$, where the braid group is generated by the (higher) Dehn twists along Lagrangian spheres.
-On the algebraic geometry side, Seidel--Thomas \cite{MR1831820} studied the mirror counterpart of \cite{MR1862802} (also in type $A$).
-They showed that $\catGQ{N}$ can be realised as a subcategory of the bounded derived category of coherent sheaves of the mirror variety.
-By their work, for any (acyclic) quiver $Q$, there is a \emph{Seidel--Thomas braid group} $\braidGQ{N}$ acting on the Calabi--Yau-$N$ category $\catGQ{N}$, and the properties of this action are closely related to the topological properties (namely simple-connectedness and contractibility) of the corresponding stability space.
-Our proof of the contractibility of $\stabGQ{N}$ using combinatorial topology provides another proof of the faithfulness of the Seidel--Thomas braid group action for type $A$ (and $D$) by importing the descriptions of the stability spaces in \cite{MR2549952} and \cite{Akishi}.
+The Seidel--Thomas braid group originated in the study of Kontsevich's homological mirror symmetry.
+On the symplectic side, Khovanov--Seidel \cite{MR1862802} showed that when $Q$ has type $A$ the category $\catGQ{N}$ can be realised as a subcategory of the derived Fukaya category of the Milnor fibre of a simple singularity of type $A$.
+Here $\braidQ$ acts as (higher) Dehn twists along Lagrangian spheres, and they proved this actions is faithful.
+On the algebraic geometry side, Seidel--Thomas \cite{MR1831820} studied the mirror counterpart of \cite{MR1862802}; here $\catGQ{N}$ can be realised as a subcategory of the bounded derived category of coherent sheaves of the mirror variety.